gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 Then I left it run on my home server for a few days across ~24 CPU cores.

 As I hoped, this combination of the optimized search algorithm and the reduced search space worked very well, and soon I discovered the magic hexagons of orders up to n=21.
+Here they are:

 <section class="hexagon-viewer" data-hexagon-viewer>
   <div class="hexagon-viewer__stage">